 The loft features a spacious footprint and large skylight to fall asleep to the stars and wake up to the sun.
 There is ample room for a queen-sized mattress and enough headroom to sit up in bed.
 Natural wood creates a rustic look on the flooring and window trim.

 Custom stairs leading up to the loft include built-in storage cubbies.
 The homeowners are outdoor enthusiasts and have lots of gear, so Rocky Mountain created lots of additional storage in the home and under the main platform to accommodate it.

 At the opposite side of the home, a partition separates the bathroom from the gear closet on the front of the trailer.
 A 42-inch shower enclosure is roomy for a tiny home, and Rocky Mountain included a small window to keep the space feeling open.
 There is also a Nature's Head composting toilet for off-the-grid living.

 Reclaimed barn wood offers a sleek mount for a small vessel sink.
 Stainless steel fixtures complement metal exposed pipes for an industrial look.

-Constructed from SIPs (structural insulated panels), the house is easy to heat and cool — even if the couple gets stationed in a harsh climate.
-Rocky Mountain Tiny Houses installed a Lunos E2 heat recovery ventilator that both offers healthy fresh air while recovering heat energy.
+Constructed from structural insulated panels, the house is easy to heat and cool — even if the couple gets stationed in a harsh climate.
+Rocky Mountain Tiny Houses installed a Lunos E2 heat recovery ventilator that offers fresh air while recovering heat energy.